Whiteknight/Acquaintance/README.md

 This is useful when you have multiple modules in your application and a module maintains several of its own subscriptions, which all need to be disposed when the module is disposed.

+Acquaintance uses the `IDisposable` pattern to cleanup and manage several different types of resources.

 ## Thread Safety